 The main matters addressed by the state courts are jurisdictional issues.
 There are increasing numbers of decisions of the state courts over arbitration.
-As example, we mention just a few:

-a Several judgments have addressed the Kompetenz-Kompetenz principle.
+However, in the last year, all the jugdments concerning arbitration have addressed the Kompetenz-Kompetenz principle.
 In every one, the ruling went according to Portuguese law, which follows international standards: when one party argues an arbitration agreement, the national court immediately dismisses the case.
 The only exception is the clear invalidity of an arbitration agreement, which did not occur in any of the cases judged.
-In another case, the national court was considered to be incompetent because of the existence of a valid arbitration clause.